Cristi-Fogel/playwright_project1/README.md

 2. reporting:
 - cmd: ```npx playwright show-report```

+# File structure:
+- config.ts            | used for the backend/api & path creation
+- urlbuilder.ts        | constructs url based on provided path passed
+- baseCredentaials.ts  | user credentials with valid/invalid data
+- validationstrings.ts | strings to use on assertions
+- pageObjects.ts       | POM structure
+- playwright.config    | used to set config(run on some browser with some config)
+- backend/frontend folders will be used for corresponding test types
+- playwright-report/test-results offer report and results(duh)

 # TODO:
-1. update config file with multiple variants;
+1. update config file with multiple variants
-2. create POM strcture;
-3. create testData file for using test data
-4. cucumber it
+2. cucumber it
+3. add extra functionality for utils folder